Shardcached/shardcached/README.md

 force_caching = no                             ; Always cache remote items instead of applying a 10% chance (optional, defaults to 'no')
-                                               ; for each command sent to peers tcp_timeout = 0                                ; Set the tcp timeout for all the outgoing connections ; (optional, a 0 value will make libshardcache use the compile-time default) ; (if set to 0 or omitted the libshardcache default timeout will be used) lazy_expiration = no                           ; Enable lazy expiration (optional, defaults to 'no')
+                                               ; for each command sent to peers tcp_timeout = 0                                ; Set the tcp timeout for all the outgoing connections ; (optional, a 0 value will make libshardcache use the compile-time default) ; (if set to 0 or omitted the libshardcache default timeout will be used) conn_expire_time = 0                           ; Set the connection expiration time in the pool, before triggering a NOOP to check connection validity.
+                                               ; (optional, a 0 value will make libshardcache use the compile-time default) ; (if set to 0 or omitted the libshardcache default timeout will be used) lazy_expiration = no                           ; Enable lazy expiration (optional, defaults to 'no')